potato-tf/MGE-VScript/README.md

 | help/mgehelp | view the help menu
 | stats | view your stats breakdown
 | language | change your language, this will read your `cl_language` setting by default
-| handicap | set a handicap for yourself, example: `!handicap 100` will set your HP to 100
+| handicap | set a handicap for yourself, `!handicap 100` will set your HP to 100
 | top5 | NOT IMPLEMENTED
 | leaderboard | NOT IMPLEMENTED